kelwSagashi/4-Bit-ALU-Hex-Display-Tinkercad/README.md

 This video shows a code used as a base in to do the functions of converting bits into a hexadecimal output.

-This code from repository used as a basis the construction of the prototype shown in the link, working knowledge of an ALU and low-level machines, through **computer organization** classes of the curricular component of the **Computer Science** course.
+This repository code used as a basis the construction of the prototype shown in the link, working knowledge of an ALU and low-level machines, through **computer organization** classes of the curricular component of the **Computer Science** course.

 # Concepts and Tables